drgrib/maps/README.md

 ```

 # About Generics
-If generics are implemented for Go 2.0, these functions can be covered by a single file, without need for the `mapper` tool and its underlying libraries.
+If generics are implemented for Go 2.0, these functions can be covered by a single file, without the need for the `mapper` tool and its underlying packages.
+Until then, there is this package.